pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## At the heart of the matter (pun intended)

+todo: can you be honest to yourself? can you be honest your you partner(s)? are you in a position/capable of either?

 todo : why divocre is a problem

 todo : why populatoob collapse in deceloed countries